bgord/knowledge/README.md

 - Don't pass certain props to DOM in styled-components
 - JSX transform
 - react-query dependent queries
+- react-query check if at least one request is in progress

 ### [stimulus](stimulus.md)
 - How to connect a controller to an HTML element?